MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 # Understand widgets on the overview page

 Start your analysis with an overview of the data that your solution has acquired so far.
-Find key widgets that provide information such as the volume of posts, their sources, sentiment, and where the posts are coming from.
+Find key widgets that provide information such as the volume of posts, their sources, sentiment, demographic data (in the United States), and where the posts are coming from.

 In [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], go to **Analytics** > **Overview** to access the overview page.